angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 By default, NgModules are eagerly loaded, which means that as soon as the app loads, so do all the NgModules, whether or not they are immediately necessary.
 For large apps with lots of routes, consider lazy loading&mdash;a design pattern that loads NgModules as needed.
 Lazy loading helps keep initial bundle sizes smaller, which in turn helps decrease load times.

-For the final sample app with two lazy loaded modules that this page describes, see the
+For the final sample app with two lazy-loaded modules that this page describes, see the
 <live-example></live-example>.

-There are three main steps to setting up a lazy loaded feature module:
+There are three main steps to setting up a lazy-loaded feature module:

-1. Create the feature module.
+1. Create the feature module with the CLI, using the `--route` flag.
-1. Create the feature module’s routing module.
+1. Create the feature module’s component.
 1. Configure the routes.

 ## Set up an app